 Click on the images below to learn more about current and past members

 Dr. Theresa StotesburyTheresa is an assistant professor at Ontario Tech University.
 In 2017, obtained her PhD from Trent University in Materials Science, where she developed a blood substitute that forensic agencies around the world are now incorporating into their research and training practices.
 Dr. Stotesbury regularly collaborates with members in the forensic community and has held a previous appointment of Research Scientist at the Ontario Provincial Police.

 Amanda OrrAmanda Orr is a PhD candidate in Trent University's Environmental and Life Science graduate program.
 This project is co-supervised with Dr. Paul Wilson (Trent).
-She is developing functional DNA-containing hybrid sol-gel materials.
+She is developing functional soft materials that contain DNA.

 Amanda is the recipient of the NSERC CGS-D Scholarship (current), Ontario Graduate Scholarship (2019), Lausanne Summer School of Forensic Science Criminology (2019) and the Canadian Society of Forensic Science's Education Award (2019).

 Mitchell TiessenMitchell Tiessen is a MSc candidate in Ontario Tech's Applied Biosciences graduate program.
 He is profiling the local chemical environment of degrading bloodstains.
 Mitch won the CSFS Educational Award for his project.

 Kristen YehKristen Yeh is completed her thesis at Trent University using MALDI imaging to understand the chemical composition of modified and bloodied fingerprints.
 This research is in collaboration with Dr. Naomi Stock (Trent WQC) and Dr. Wesley Burr (Trent).